Butterflies of Sri Lanka: New species

 In 2008, Dr. Michael van der Poorten discovered a new species of Sri Lankan butterfly, the first such discovery in 60 years.
 The species has been identified as Catopsilia scylla.

 Conservation

 Habitat destruction and degradation, air pollution, over-usage of pesticides, and over-exploitation for ornamental trade are the main threats to butterflies in Sri Lanka.
 Prolonged droughts and over-predation also pose a threat to them.
-Opportunistic predators such as ants and birds prey on butterfly eggs, caterpillars, pupae and adult individuals.
-The Ceylon Rose and Ceylon Birdwing species are presently included in the appendices of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Opportunistic predators such as ants and birds prey on butterfly eggs, caterpillars, pupae and adults.
+The Ceylon rose and Ceylon birdwing are presently included in the appendices of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This United Nations initiative aims to protect these species against over-exploitation by restricting trade across borders.

 Endemic species

 A majority of endemic species are restricted to the wet zone forests.
-The Ceylon Birdwing is one of the largest endemics of the country and is found in large numbers in the Sinharaja Forest Reserve.
+The Ceylon birdwing is one of the largest endemics of the country and is found in large numbers in the Sinharaja Forest Reserve.